 AMY GOODMAN: Mouin Rabbani, your evaluation of what is going on right now on the attack on the prime minister, the killing of the three young brothers?

 MOUIN RABBANI: Well, I would agree with Laila that the situation is explosive, but it would be very premature to speak of the beginning of a Palestinian civil war or anything on that scale.
 I think what we’re seeing now also has to be seen in the context of two developments.
-The first is the decision by the Palestinian President Mahmoud Abbas to terminate or at least suspend coalition talks with Hamas about ten or fourteen days ago.
-And the second is that Abbas will be giving a major address at noon tomorrow, in which he’s expected to respond to the recommendation of the PLO Executive committee that he set a schedule for early elections.
+The first is the decision by the Palestinian President Mahmoud Abbas to terminate or at least suspend coalition talks with Hamas about 10 or 14 days ago.
+And the second is that Abbas will be giving a major address at noon tomorrow, in which he’s expected to respond to the recommendation of the PLO executive committee that he set a schedule for early elections.
 It’s unclear whether he will announce a date for early elections.
 Most people think he won’t, but simply by raising the idea less than a year after Hamas achieved power in free and fair elections, it’s seen by the Islamists as an attempt, as they put it, to launch a coup against their democratic victory, and that’s certainly increasing tensions very much between these two movements.

 AMY GOODMAN: And Hamas accusing Fatah of the attack, particularly naming the legislator Dahlan?